LEVELS OF NUDITY AND TYPE OF SHOOT DEFINITIONS

 Suspension

 Suspension is when rope work leads to the model leaving the ground.
-Rope work can be very dangerous and should only be attempted by experienced people (both the person tying and the model being tied).
+Rope work can be very dangerous and should ONLY be attempted by experienced people (both the person tying and the model being tied).
 This involves a lot of good communication ahead of time.
 Suspension does not automatically involve nudity.
-PHOTO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
-No actual BDSM play should occur without express permission by everyone involved.
+PHOTO AND VIDEO SHOOTS ARE NOT KINKY BONDAGE SESSIONS.
+No actual BDSM play should occur without express permission by everyone involved IN ADVANCE.

 EXPLICIT

 Explicit material is any material that is overtly sexual in nature.
-This often involves sexual acts or penetration.
-If you plan on doing explicit content, make sure you know what you are agreeing to up front and know where your boundaries lay.
+This often involves sexual poses, acts, or any penetration.
+If you plan on doing explicit content, make sure there is good communication and you know what you are agreeing to up front and know where your boundaries lay.

 Leave a Reply